SunnyBe/ProgText/README.md

 This library and renders the specified text with an animated ball bouncing on each character of the specified text.
 Default for unspecified text is **Please Wait**.
 It's extremely fast, feature-rich and extensible.

+ProgText was built using proper instruction as specified in the Android Studio Documentation [mark-custom-component]

 ## Setup
 Add ProgText to your build.gradle dependencies
 ```kotlin